 The Sea to Sky Highway (Hwy-99) to Whistler is one of two tempting obvious road excursions from Vancouver.
 The other is the 150km Sunshine Coast (Hwy-101), distinguished by stretches of fine coastal scenery, but experienced by most travellers only as far as Horseshoe Bay, one of several points of embarkation for ferries to Vancouver Island.

-The proximity of Vancouver Island to Vancouver makes it one of western Canada’s premier tourist destinations.
-The largest of North America’s west-coast islands, it stretches almost 500km from north to south, but has a population of just 750,000, mostly concentrated around Victoria, whose small-town feel belies its role as BC’s second metropolis and provincial capital.
-Today, the city is considerably smaller than Vancouver, a comfortable and easy-going place of small-town values, a pretty waterfront, numerous gardens, excellent restaurants, one superb museum and a decidedly English ambience.
+The proximity of Vancouver Island to Vancouver makes it one of Canada’s premier tourist destinations.
+The largest of North America’s west-coast islands, it stretches almost 500km from north to south, but has a population of just under 750,000, mostly concentrated around Victoria, whose small-town feel belies its role as BC’s second metropolis and provincial capital.
+Today, the city is considerably smaller than Vancouver, a comfortable and easy-going place of small-town values, a pretty waterfront, excellent restaurants, one superb museum and, despite being home to BC’s oldest Chinatown, a decidedly English ambience.

 Most visitors to the island start in Victoria, easily reached by ferry or seaplane from Vancouver or nearby ferry terminals.
 Few break their journey en route between the cities, missing out on the Gulf Islands, an archipelago scattered across the Strait of Georgia between the mainland and Vancouver Island.
-If you have time, the islands’ laidback vibe, numerous small galleries, glorious seascapes and often bohemian population make them great places in which to catch your breath for a few days.
+If you have time, the islands’ laidback vibe, numerous small galleries, and attractive beaches make them great places in which to catch your breath for a few days.